SichenZhu/SichenZhu.github.io/_pages/about.md

 I'm generally interested in **computational biology and deep learning**.
 Specifically, I work on how deep learning can bring new solutions to tasks in single cell analysis in an efficient and effective manner.

 At Georgia Tech, I am affiliated with [Qiu Lab](https://mlb.bme.gatech.edu/).
 I am fortunate to work with Prof. [Peng Qiu](https://bme.gatech.edu/bme/faculty/Peng-Qiu) and many other incredible collaborators.
 Prior to that, I graduated with BS in Honors Mathematics from [NYU Shanghai](https://shanghai.nyu.edu/).
-During my undergraduate study, I had the priviledge to work with Prof. [Hanghui Chen](https://www.hanghuichen.org/) on condensed matther physics.
+During my undergraduate study, I had the priviledge to work with Prof. [Hanghui Chen](https://www.hanghuichen.org/) on condensed matter physics.

 **Contact:** sichenzhu [at] gatech [dot] edu